Information on procurement procedures for suppliers and contractors.

 - Its vision is to encourage and establish best practice in procurement within the Scottish public sector and publicly funded bodies by working with suppliers, the business community and purchasers to address issues of concern.

 - It has a number of values, namely to operate with impartiality, fairness and objectivity and promote a culture of openness and transparency in relation to procurement practice.

 Advertising of contract opportunities over £50,000

-The National Library of Scotland has adopted the national public contracts advertising portal set up by the Scottish Government for advertising all contract opportunities for goods, services or construction related activities.
-View our Public Contracts Scotland 'Buyer Profile' and the EU procurement thresholds.
-Please note that NLS is a Schedule 1 entity.
+We have adopted the national public contracts advertising portal set up by the Scottish Government for advertising all contract opportunities for goods, services or construction related activities.

 You can view our Public Contracts Scotland 'Buyer Profile'.

 Supplier registration is free and registered suppliers can choose to receive email alerts about relevant contract and tendering opportunities as they become available.

 Our published list of public contracts awarded over £50,000 for goods and service and £2,000,000 for works can also be located on Public Contracts Scotland advertising portal.
 View our contracts register of public contracts.